1989–90 United States network television schedule

-The 1989–90 network television schedule for the four major English language commercial broadcast networks in the United States.
-The schedule covers primetime hours from September 1989 through August 1990.
+The 1989–90 network television schedule for the four major English language commercial broadcast networks in the United States covers primetime hours from September 1989 through August 1990.
 The schedule is followed by a list per network of returning series, new series, and series cancelled after the 1988–89 season.

+Beginning this season, Fox started their prime time expansion starting with Mondays.